SusanElizabeth/alexa-fayetteville-tennessee-guide/README.md

 ## Step 4: Testing Your Skill

 1. In the Test area, we are going to enter a sample utterance in the service simulator section and see how Alexa will respond.
-In this example, we have called the skill ‘Seattle Guide,’ because we will be returning information about the city of Seattle.
+In this example, we have called the skill ‘Fayetteville Guide,’ because we will be returning information about the city of Fayetteville.
 This is the ‘Invocation Name’ we set up on the Skill Information line in the “Skill Information” section.

-    * In the Service Simulator, type **‘open Seattle Guide’** and click the **“Ask Seattle Guide”** button.
+    * In the Service Simulator, type **‘open Fayetteville Guide’** and click the **“Ask Fayetteville Guide”** button.

     ![](https://images-na.ssl-images-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/city-guide/service-simulator._TTH_.png)